veniamin-ilmer/go-vs-rust-primes/README.md

 ### prime_slice_memory.go
 go build -ldflags="-s -w" prime.go

-Compiled into 1,664 KiB.
+Compiled into `1,664 KiB`.

-It ran in 6.0 seconds.
+It ran in `6.0 seconds`.

-The starting memory usage was about 7,000 KiB.
+The starting memory usage was about `7,000 KiB`.
-The ending memory usage was stable at about 16,900 KiB.
+The ending memory usage was stable at about `16,900 KiB`.

 ### prime_slice_memory.rs
 go build -ldflags="-s -w" prime.go

-Compiled into 153 KiB.
+Compiled into `153 KiB`.

-It ran in 5.1 seconds.
+It ran in `5.1 seconds`.

-The starting memory usage was 576 KiB.
+The starting memory usage was `576 KiB`.
-The ending memory usage was stable at 10,516 KiB.
+The ending memory usage was stable at `10,516 KiB`.

 ### Analysis
 Compiled size remains the same as before.